Are you scared of giving birth for the first time? Or, for the 10th?

 - What if I tear/how bad will I tear?

 - What if I have to have a C-section?

-- What if it’s too late to get an epidural?
+- When should I get an epidural?
+What if it’s too late to get an epidural?

 - How does a baby legit fit through my vagina?